 Customer Service Engineer Salary

 Very much a male-dominated career in the United States, Customer Service Engineers earn an average of $60K annually.
 Cash earnings for Customer Service Engineers — which occasionally include more than $8K from bonuses and more than $5K from profit sharing — stretch from around $39K to approximately $79K.
 While the specific employer and tenure impact pay for this group, residence is the most influential factor.
 Most workers in this position report high levels of job satisfaction.
 Nearly all enjoy medical while a strong majority get dental coverage.
 Vision coverage is also available to a fair number.
-This report is based on responses to the PayScale salary survey.

 Job Description for Customer Service Engineer